 For example, your new home may be near a crowded area with a lot of traffic.
 This may put you at greater risks of accidents when you drive.
-You may need to increase your auto insurance's collision or liability coverage limits.
+You may want to increase your liability coverage limits.
 Higher limits may help you in case of severe car accidents or injuries you cause to others.

 Or, perhaps, your new neighborhood has a higher risk of auto theft because it is not a gated community.
-This may mean you need to increase your comprehensive auto coverage, to better protect your vehicle in case of theft risks.
+This is a good time to make sure you are aware of the deductibles on your policy.

 After Moving: Update Your Driving Qualifications